wolf eel Tiger Rockfish

 Pinnacle, the Seamount in Hood Canal.
 (12) One of my favorite dives in Hood Canal.
 Swim around the site, pick your depth and explore all the small caves and fissures, which are teaming with life.

-Pulali Point (6).
+Pulali Point (8).
 There are three different dive sites at Pulali.
 The West wall is my favorite with the South fingers my second favorite.
 Nice Rock Structure with many nooks and crannies to explore.
 Lots of Octopus and sunning harbor seals.

 Rosie's Ravine and Goby Garden (10).
 Broken rock shelf loaded with invertebrates, next to a deep ravine.
-Great macro photography
+Great macro photography.

-Sponge Hill (2).
+Sponge Hill (3).
 Awesome dive site just outside of Triton Cove.
 Hundreds of cloud sponges everywhere you look.

 Sund Rock (64).
 This is a great dive just North of Hoodsport on Hood Canal.
 Stop by Hoodsport N Dive, pay $15 and they'll give you the key to access the site so you have NO SURFACE SWIM!
 They also rent Sea and Sea Cameras out (and provide Nitrox/Air fills).
 We saw several mated pairs of Wolf Eels, an Octopus with egg clusters, Ling Cod with eggs, dozens of Nudibranchs and even Salmon and Seals.